-More than 39 percent of the electricity generated in the United States comes from coal.
+In 2015, 33.2 percent of the electricity generated in the United States came from coal.
 This is not surprising, as the United States has more recoverable coal than any other nation.
-The U.S. Energy Information Administration (EIA) estimates that coal will provide 32.1 percent of the nation's electricity in 2040.

 Coal is made up of compressed pieces of dead plant material that have been subjected to heat and pressure over millions of years.
 The heat and pressure environment determines what type of coal is formed: